 Independent living communities cater to seniors who are self-sufficient and can live on their own.
 These age-restricted communities (usually 55+) typically offer senior-friendly apartments along with perks like organized activities, meal services, and transportation.
 Designed for seniors who are independent and want to live among people their age, independent living communities sometimes also offer limited care services.

 Independent living is probably not an ideal fit for someone who requires a high level of care, but it could be paired with another service, like home care or adult day care, to provide an additional layer of support.
-However, independent living could be a good option for seniors who feel overwhelmed by the responsibility of home ownership and are looking to downsize.
+However, if you’re concerned about your loved one safely doing household chores, independent living may be a good solution.
+They offer maintenance-free living for residents.
+It may also be a good options for seniors looking to downsize.

 Continuing care retirement communities, or CCRCs, provide a continuum of care, offering residents the peace of mind that as their needs progress, they’ll never have to leave the community.
 For example, a senior can move into an independent living apartment where they have access to activities, events, and social opportunities.
 If they need more support as they age, they can receive assisted living or memory care services while remaining in the same community among their friends and neighbors.